nucleome/docs/source/component_genome.rst

 -----------------------

 You can navigate to a certain region(s) by manually typing the genomic coordinate(s) in the genomic coordinate box located on the left of the toolbar.
-The genome browser component can recognize any genomic coordinate formatted as chromosome:start-end, such as ``chr1:1000-2000``.
+The genome browser component can recognize a genomic coordinate formatted as chromosome:start-end, such as ``chr1:1000-2000``.
 Notably, it will assume the coordinates are 1-base and right-fully closed.
 It is also possible to view multiple regions together.
-Currently, you can type in at most five different genomic regions using a semicolon as the separator (e.g., ``chr1:1-20000;chr2:1-30000``).
+You can visualize up to five different genomic regions using a semicolon as the separator (e.g., ``chr1:1-20000;chr2:1-30000``).
 To view the entire chromosome, you can just type the name of a chromosome (e.g., ``chr1`` for viewing the whole chromosome 1, ``chr1;chr2`` for viewing chromosome 1 and chromosome 2 together).
-Similarly, at most five different chromosomes can be viewed at the same time.
+Similarly, up to five different chromosomes can be viewed in one panel.
-Nucleome Browser allows users to search for a gene by its name (requiring the gene annotation track).
+Nucleome Browser allows users to search for a gene by its name.
 You can type the gene's name in the genomic coordinates box and choose the gene in the drop-down list.

 Navigation buttons
 ------------------

-You can use four buttons to quickly navigate through the genome.
+You can use four buttons to quickly navigate along the genome.
 Clicking the ``zoom-out button`` (|gb-zoom-out|) will zoom out to a 3x length of the current region.
 Clicking the ``zoom-in button`` (|gb-zoom-in|) will zoom in to a 1/3x length of the current region.
 Clicking the ``move forward button`` (|gb-forward|) will move the currently viewing region to the right for a 1/2x length of the current region.